 If you are under age 59 ½ at the time your distribution is paid, you may be subject to an additional 10 percent federal tax penalty on the above taxable amount.

-An explanation of your four annuity payment choices and the tax consequences of those choices follow:
+An explanation of your four distribution choices and the tax consequences of those choices follow:

 NOTE: If you elect to have your contributions paid directly to you and not a direct rollover to an IRA or a Qualified Retirement Plan, INPRS is required to withhold 20 percent of all taxable portions.
 The 20 percent withholding is for federal income taxes.

 If you select Choice B or C, INPRS will send you a check payable to the trustee of the IRA or Qualified Retirement Plan.
 It is your responsibility to deliver the check to the trustee of the IRA or Qualified Retirement Plan that you specified on your distribution form.
 The company must receive the rollover funds 60 days from the date of the check.
 You will receive a separate check payable to you for your non-taxable portion and any taxable portion not directly rolled over.